This post contains mild spoilers for The Invisible Man.

 He leaned in closer.
 “Shut the fuck up and turn around, or I’ll beat your ass.”

 I did what he said.
 It might have been cowardice.
-Or maybe it was the professional duties, as I couldn’t very well review the movie if I was busy getting my ass kicked.
-I also sensed I had already accomplished what I set out to, and I was proved right: He stopped talking immediately and didn’t utter more than a word or two for the rest of the movie.
+Or maybe it was my sense of professional duty, as I couldn’t very well review the movie if I was busy getting my ass kicked.
+But I also sensed I had already accomplished what I set out to, and I was proved right: He stopped talking immediately and didn’t utter more than a word or two for the rest of the movie.
 But my body didn’t care for reasons.
 I spent the next few minutes trying to lower my heart rate and remind myself that the guy behind me was not my father.

 That’s how I feel every time I have a confrontation with another man.
 Like my father is berating me again.
 I endured years of it as a child: verbal, psychological, and emotional abuse.
 My parents were divorced, and my father didn’t like that.
 He stalked us across the country for the first few weeks, as my mother went from motel to motel, with me and my sister in tow.
 Most of those nights, I slept in a dresser.
 As his behavior deteriorated, his visitation rights became more and more restricted, and he really didn’t like that.
 He terrorized our family, showing up unannounced at our house and threatening to kidnap me and my sister.
 He followed us to public events and initiated screaming matches with my mother, threatening to kill her.
 I grew up in a constant state of fear, afraid of a real-life boogeyman who could actually be waiting behind every corner.
 It has taken me a long time to recover from these traumas, and I’m still not there.
 Sometimes I think I’m past it, and then he shows up behind me in a movie theater.
 I can’t escape him, even though he’s dead.

-The film I saw that night was The Invisible Man, which, quite conveniently, is about this very topic.
+The film I saw that night was The Invisible Man, which happens to be about this very topic.
 Officially, it’s based on the 1897 novel by H.G.
 Wells, but writer and director Leigh Whannell spins the story into an allegory of domestic abuse.
 Cecilia (Elisabeth Moss) is a battered wife who narrowly escapes from her husband Adrian in the opening scenes.
 She is in process of recovering from her trauma at a safe house when she receives surprising news: Adrian is dead, and he has left her millions in his will.
 She’s free, everyone tells her.
 She doesn’t think so.

 Then weird stuff starts happening.
 She wakes up in the middle of the night to find the covers thrown off her bed.
 A burner on the stove is turned up by itself, nearly setting the kitchen ablaze.
 She senses her abuser’s presence everywhere, even though her friends and family attribute it all to her grief.
 “He’s not dead,” she tells them.
 “I just can’t see him.”